Tggl/tggl-sdk-specs/classes/reporting.md

       // If the type is flag, call reportFlag
       // It will have those properties
       // - slug: a string, the slug of the flag
-      // - active: a boolean, the active state of the flag
       // - value?: any, the value of the flag
       // - defaultValue?: any, the default value of the flag if (call.type === 'flag') {
         reporting.reportFlag(call.slug, {
-          active: call.active,
           value: call.value,
           default: call.defaultValue,
         })